hasura/graphql-engine/graphql/manual/index.rst

 Hasura GraphQL Engine documentation
 ===================================

-Hasura GraphQL engine lets you setup your own GraphQL server in minutes.
+Hasura GraphQL engine lets you setup a GraphQL server over a Postgres database in minutes.

 .. toctree::